codeimdy/GDANet/README.md

-# GD-DETR
+# GDANet
-GD-DETR: A gradual diffusion of attention for small object detection
+GDANet: A gradual diffusion attention for the detection of  small and complex structures: Considering tomato  growing point bud as example

-The code will be released soon.
+The code will be publicly released after the paper is accepted.